berzerk0/GitPage/FirstCTF_1of2_InfoAndSetup.md

 On our Kali system, there is only one user - root.
-Instead of having a `/home` directory, the "home" folder for root is `/root`.
-This is easily confused with the `/` directory.
+Instead of having a `/home` directory, the "home" folder for root is `/root`This is easily confused with the `/` directory.
 I will differentiate between the two by calling `/` the "system" root directory, and `/root` the "user" root directory.